 1. Disable IPv6

-- Left click or tap on the WiFi icon you have present in the lower right side of the screen.
+- Left-click on the WiFi icon on the lower right side of the screen.

 - Now you should have a Network and Sharing Center window in front of you.